aghast/citty/README.md

 There is a subtle and nuanced coding system:

-  * Green - It's all good!
+  * Green - Failure is not an option!
-  * Yellow - Running tests, please stand by.
+  * Yellow - Hold my beer while I pass these tests!
-  * Red - Shit's broke.
+  * Red - Turns out, failure *is* an option!

 ## Status